arkaic/BlackjackV2/README.md

 Thursday May 15
 -UML'd and modeled version 1
--went through an activity diagram of version 1's dealFirst procedure
+-Went through an activity diagram of version 1's dealFirst procedure

 Friday May 16
 -Finalized prototype design of UI
--insurance shall have its own area on the screen, instead of a dialog box -So far, the View shall have the actionlisteners for all the components, but each will call a function that the controller provides.
+-Insurance shall have its own area on the screen, instead of a dialog box -So far, the View shall have the actionlisteners for all the components, but each will call a function that the controller provides.
 That function would call logic functions in model.

+Tuesday May 21
+-Worked out implementation of Seats (playing spots where initial bets are made) -Added more classes to go along with the above.